Talento de Barrio (soundtrack): Album

 In the United States, the album debuted at the top of the Billboard Latin Albums and Latin Rhythm Albums charts, selling 26,000 copies in the first week.
 The soundtrack became a major debuting success on the Billboard 200, peaking at number 13.
 It dropped to number 23 the week after, and eventually to number 35.
 Its final charting position was at number 191, as of December 13, 2008.
 As of April 2009, it had sold over 170,000 copies.
 Eventually, it was certified two times platinum (Latin Field) by RIAA for selling over 200,000 copies in the United States.
 It also entered in the top 5 of the Billboard Top Soundtracks chart, peaking at number 3, becoming Daddy Yankee's first entry into the top 5 of this chart.
 The soundtrack is also Yankee's fourth consecutive number-one album on the Billboard Top Latin Albums chart.

 The album debuted with 122,000 copies worldwide.
-It was a commercial success across Latin American, and was certified platinum in Argentina and gold in Peru.
+It was a commercial success across Latin America and was certified gold in Peru.
 In Argentina, the album debuted and peaked at number 5.
 It was certified platinum for selling over 40,000 copies, and was the 7th best-selling album of 2009 in the country.
 In Central America, Talento de Barrio was certified gold for selling over 5,000 copies and 250,000 digital downloads.
 In Venezuela, it debuted and peaked at number one of the retail album charts, according to Recordland.
 It peaked at number 28 on Mexico's album charts and number 12 in Ecuador.